ASTANA (Reuters) - Turkish President Abdullah Gul likes to walk, and where he goes, businessmen often follow.

 “It was the first oxygen to the economy,” recalled Ahmet Hamdi Ayan, who arrived in Kazakhstan in 1992.
 He remembers foreigners arriving in the old capital Almaty without a decent place to stay or eat.
 “You were lucky if you got black bread.”

 Ayan’s answer was to build and run the Intercontinental hotel.
 Today his Ahsel Group has a turnover of close to $400 million, employs 6,000 people, mainly in construction.
-He has won contracts in Astana to build the parliament, a 22-storey business center, and a stunningly designed national library.
+He has won contracts in Astana to build the parliament, a 22-storey business centre, and a stunningly designed national library.